• Follow Us

 The road bifurcates at Tukla.
 The road on the left goes to Nathang Valley and the road on your right goes to Old Baba Mandir.
 Both roads will meet again at a distance of about 7 / 8 km.

 The left road will take you to Nathang Valley.
 The place has come up as an alternative to Zuluk as a tourist overnight destination.
 However, accommodation options are more limited than in Zuluk.
-Also as the place is situated at a high altitude, sudden night stay without acclimatization may lead to altitude sickness.
+Also as the place is situated at a high altitude, a sudden night stay without acclimatization may lead to altitude sickness.

 The beautiful Nathang valley is an ideal place for winter snow sports.
 This is the only place in Sikkim where you can try skiing or snowboarding.